coding-boot-camp/forking-tutorial/README.md

-# forking-tutorial🍴
+# Forking-Tutorial🍴
-This repo is used as a demo for the in-class git fork guide
+This Repo is used as a Demo for the in-class git Fork Guide.

-## About forks
+## About Forks
-Forking a repository makes an exact copy another project that resides on your personal account.
-This acts as a connection between your own repo and the owner's repo.
-Additionally, this allows the owner to protect their own code by preventing users from pushing to it directly but still giving developers a way to contribute in a non-intrusive way.
+Forking a repository makes an exact copy of another project that resides on your Personal Account.
+This acts as a connection between Your Own Repo and the Owner's Repo.
+Additionally, this allows the owner to protect the code by preventing users from pushing to it directly but still giving other developers a way to contribute in a non-obtrusive way.
 Forking is very common in open-source software development.

-### This
-Repository has been forked.